tbohn/CutoffPredictor/README.md

 ## [Inputs](Documentation/inputs.md)

 1. [Utility database](Documentation/database_tables.md)
-  - this is an Amazon Redshift database
+  - this is a SQL database (CutoffPredictor uses PostgreSQL)
 2. [Configuration file](Documentation/config.md)
   - this can be derived from the template under config/